-When designing any website, one of the top priorities should be the practical considerations.
-How users interact with your website will be vital to how successful your website will be.
-And internal links are one of the most fundamental features of this.
-After all, if your links and buttons don’t take consumers to the page they need, how will they complete a purchase or sign up?
-So it doesn’t matter how nice your website looks, if it doesn’t follow up with effective usability and practicalities.
 Here at Pumpkin Web Design Manchester, we are Manchester’s leading web design experts.
 We work with companies and businesses across Manchester, and the North West, including those in Blackburn and Chorley, to provide stunning web design solutions.
 This includes practical and visually appealing websites.
-As a result, we have produced this guide to internal links and effective web design.
+As a result, we have produced this guide to everything you should know about internal links and displaying these as an effective part of web design.

 What are internal links?